cvelas31/data_engineer_resources/Cloud_Data_Warehouses/README.md

 WHERE X.id=Y.fid x.v<>nul
 GROUP BY Y.d
 ```
-- If both servers are running the same RDBMS, that might be possible, but harder between two completely different RDBMSs.
+- If both servers are running the same RDBMS, that might be po  ssible, but harder between two completely different RDBMSs.
 - And even if we can, we probably need to do some transformations, cleaning governance, etc.
 - A general solution is putting an ETL server on the middle.
 An ETL server can:
     -  Talk to the source server and runs a SELECT query on the source DB server.